 One of the most prevalent illnesses or injuries sustained by maritime workers is hypothermia.
-According to the Occupational Safety and Health Administration (OSHA), the risk of maritime hypothermia is the most significant risk to maritime workers.
-Maritime workers can experience symptoms hypothermia after prolonged exposure to cold or freezing conditions.
+According to the Occupational Safety and Health Administration (OSHA), hypothermia is the most significant risk to maritime workers.
+Maritime workers can experience symptoms of hypothermia after prolonged exposure to cold or freezing conditions.

 Symptoms of Hypothermia

 Hypothermia can present a variety of symptoms ranging from mild to moderate to severe:

 - Mild hypothermia symptoms can include:

 - Increased breathing and heart rate

 - Moderate to severe symptoms of hypothermia may include: